AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 ## Installation

-Install the latest version of Adobe's HIPAA-Ready Services extension (`magento/hipaa-ee`) on an instance that is running Adobe Commerce version 2.4.6-p3 or later.
+Install the latest version of Adobe's HIPAA-Ready Services extension (`magento/hipaa-ee`) on an instance that is running Adobe Commerce version 2.4.6-p3 or later (non-beta).
 The extension is delivered as a composer metapackage from the [repo.magento.com](https://repo.magento.com) repository.

 >[!BEGINSHADEBOX]